wotamann/vuetify-form-base/README.md

 **vuetify-form-base** is a [Vue Component](https://vuejs.org/v2/guide/components.html) and can easily integrated into any Vue Project.

-The Schema-Object has the **same structure** as the Value-Object.
+The Schema-Object has the **same Structure** as the Value-Object.
 Create a Schema by cloning the Value-Object and replace the Values of the Data-Object by Definitions for your your Schema.
 The corresponding Schema-Object defines type, layout and functional behaviour of the Controls in your Form.

+If you don't define a Schema, then **Vuetify-Form-Base** tries to generate a schema automatically.
+But this works only if the Data Values are of Type **'string'**, **'number' or 'bool'.

 ![Form Example](./images/dat-schema.PNG)